Australian Registered Medical Device

 Use Cases

-• Chronic migraines: adjunctive therapy for people with migraines, helping to reduce the frequency and severity of attacks.
+• Migraine relief: Adjunctive treatment for chronic migraines, helping to reduce the frequency and severity of attacks.

-• Inflammatory bowel diseases (IBD): regulate inflammatory responses to rheumatoid arthritis and Crohn’s disease.
+• Inflammatory disorders: Regulate inflammatory responses to rheumatoid arthritis and Crohn’s disease.

 An Overview of Vagus Nerve Stimulation as a Therapeutic Approach